Poshmark & eBay Simple Sales Spreadsheet

 How close was I?

-If at all on point, this post will help you a lot.
+If on point, this post will help you a lot!

-My friend Kreithchele is a certified CPA, and I'm taking her online accounting and taxes course created specifically for resale and boutique businesses.
+My friend Kreithchele is a certified CPA, and she created an online accounting and taxes course created specifically for resale and boutique businesses.

-Kreithchele is extending a $50 discount to my readers (isn't she da bomb?) so click here if you want to dig deeper.
+Kreithchele is extending a $47 discount with discount code “happynewyear2019,” so click here if you want to dig deeper.

 But today, I want to help you out with some basics!